kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 Make sure to keep the `UUID` from the response as you will need it to create the Test Case.

 ### Creating a `TestSuite`
 You'll also need to create a Test Suite for your Test Case -- note that you can also use an existing one if you want to.
-You can use the following endpoint `/api/v1/testSuite` using a POST protocol to create your Test Definition.
+You can use the following endpoint `/api/v1/testSuite` using the POST method to create your Test Definition.
 You will need to pass the following data in the body your request at minimum.

 ```json
 {